XPauto/Globe/README.md

 # Globe
-Globe is a scratch alternative.
+Globe is a place to share ideas.

-Currently you cannot sign-up, and that feature will soon be added.
+Currently registering is open, I finally got the scripts to work the way I want them to.

+( Website may be down/outdated since I might have commited new files.
+MAY TAKE UP TO 24 HOURS TO UPDATE! )